 Finally, there was serious and escalating legal dispute regarding Zero Hours contracts in 2017, the result of which will likely be felt in 2018.
 This may be monumental, as, as things stand, it seems likely that Zero Hours contracts will be banned this year.
 This creates a massive headache for the payroll departments for companies that hire a large number of Zero Hours contract employees or that intend to in the near future.

-The treasury has revealed very strong hints that the IR35 rules regarding how freelancers and contractors are taxed could likely be extended to cover the private sector, and they have gone as far as to indicate that this will be happening in spring
+The treasury has revealed very strong hints that the IR35 rules regarding how freelancers and contractors are taxed could likely be extended to cover the private sector, and they have gone as far as to indicate that this will be happening in spring 2018 which will be another one of the Critical Issues Facing Payroll departments.

 The reformed IR35 rules came into force on the 6th April 2017, and require public sector employers to deduct tax and national insurance contributions from contractors pay at source rather than allowing them to defer and claim expenses.